Cybersecurity Misinformation Detection on Social Media: Case Studies on Phishing Reports and Zoom's Threats: Framework for Detecting Misinformation about Zoom's Security and Privacy Threats

-\textbf{Textual Features:} For each platform, we extracted bi-grams and uni-grams from all the posts and considered the top 100 of them with the highest values of TF-IDF, which resulted in 37 uni-grams and 63 bi-grams.
-We tested our classifiers with 100, 500, 1000, 1500, and 2000 top n-grams, and across all platforms but Instagram, 100 provided the best results, while 500 provided the best results for Instagram. \textbf{Contextual Features:} Along with the textual features obtained from the posts, we extracted a set of contextual features from the meta-data, which include: (1) \emph{Taxonomy-inspired features:} Creating the taxonomy, we found some features that are more apparent in misinformation posts.
-For example, in terms of post linguistics, they tend to have all CAPS content, in terms of network structure, they tend to have a large audience, and are verified, or in terms of sources, tend to provide altered videos or photos.
-Inspired by these properties, we used the following contextual features: \emph{word counts}, \emph{noun counts}, \emph{pronouns counts}, \emph{number of all CAPS words}, \emph{misspelled words count}, \emph{verified account}, \emph{followers count}, \emph{has a photo/video} and \emph{has a URL}.
-(2) \emph{Reaction-inspired features:} Posts can get some reaction, e.g., \emph{likes}, \emph{retweets/shares}, \emph{comments}, etc. We used appropriate statistical tests, such as Mann-Whitney U test, T-Test, \& Chi-Square test, to examine if such features are statistically different across the classes.

-Based on the test results, we used the following features: for Instagram, \emph{likes count}, for Facebook, the number of \emph{likes, comments}, and \emph{shares}, for Reddit, the number of \emph{likes}, and \emph{comments}, for Twitter, we did not find the number of \emph{likes} and \emph{retweets} significant, therefore we did not use them.
-(3) \emph{Features based on account characteristics:} Having access to Twitter account meta-data, we examined if any of the account characteristics can distinguish misinformation posters.
-We used the following features: \emph{tweets count}, \emph{profile description length}, \emph{account age}, \emph{listed count}, and \emph{has a profile image}.
+We used a combination of textual and contextual features. \textbf{Textual Features:} For each platform, we extracted bi-grams and uni-grams from all the posts and considered the top 100 of them with the highest values of TF-IDF, which resulted in 37 uni-grams and 63 bi-grams.
+We tested our classifiers with 100, 500, 1000, 1500, and 2000 top n-grams.
+While 500 provided the best results for Instagram, 100 provided the best results for other platforms. \textbf{Contextual Features:} We extracted a set of contextual features from the meta-data, including (1) \emph{Features inspired by the qualitative analysis:} Creating the codebook, we found some features being more apparent in misinformation.
+For example, in terms of network structure, they tend to have a large audience and are verified, or in terms of sources, they tend to provide altered videos or photos.
+Therefore, we used the following features: \emph{word counts}, \emph{noun counts}, \emph{pronouns counts}, the total number of capital words in a tweet, i.e., \emph{CAPS}, \emph{misspelled words count}, \emph{verified account}, \emph{followers count}, \emph{has a photo/video} and \emph{has a URL}.
+(2) \emph{Reaction-inspired features:} Posts can get reactions, such as \emph{likes}, \emph{retweets/shares}, \emph{comments}, etc. We used the following features: for Instagram, \emph{likes count}, for Facebook, the number of \emph{likes, comments}, and \emph{shares}, for Reddit, the number of \emph{likes}, and \emph{comments}.
+For Twitter, we did not find the distribution of a number of \emph{likes} and \emph{retweets} being statistically different among the two classes, therefore we did not use them.
+(3) \emph{Features based on account characteristics} including: \emph{tweets count}, \emph{profile description length}, \emph{account age}, \emph{listed count}, and \emph{has a profile image}.